A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What's the difference between comprehensive coverage and other types of health insurance?

 Comprehensive coverage policies are typically more costly than limited-benefit plans, but they provide significantly more protection in the event of a medical claim.
-And with premium subsidies via the marketplace/exchange, comprehensive plans can end up being very inexpensive or even free, depending on the person’s income, age, and location (this is especially true for 2021 and 2022, thanks to the American Rescue Plan‘s subsidy enhancements).
+And with premium subsidies via the marketplace/exchange, comprehensive plans can end up being very inexpensive or even free, depending on the person’s income, age, and location (this is especially true from 2021 through 2025, thanks to the American Rescue Plan‘s subsidy enhancements, which were extended through 2025 by the Inflation Reduction Act).

-The same is true of employer-sponsored coverage; even though it’s quite expensive overall, employers typically subsidize a significant portion of the premium, making it fairly affordable for employees to have coverage.
+The same is true of employer-sponsored coverage.
+Even though it’s quite expensive overall, employers typically subsidize a significant portion of the premium, making it fairly affordable for employees to have coverage.2

 In contrast to comprehensive coverage, limited-benefit plans or supplemental policies may cover only specific conditions (e.g., cancer) or type of service (e.g., hospitalization), or have a dollar cap on coverage.
 These types of policies are not considered comprehensive, they are not minimum essential coverage, and they do not fulfill the ACA’s individual mandate if a consumer relies on them without any other coverage in place.